What Trump tax report could mean for his campaign

 CNN has not independently verified the documents' authenticity.

+Trump himself responded via Twitter on Sunday morning, saying: "I know our complex tax laws better than anyone who has ever run for president and am the only one who can fix them. #failing@nytimes."

+"I have created tens of thousands of jobs and will bring back great American prosperity.
+Hillary has only created jobs at the FBI and DOJ!" he added.

-In its statement, the Trump campaign said the GOP nominee has paid hundreds of millions of dollars in other taxes, including property and real estate taxes.
+In its statement issued Saturday night, the Trump campaign said the GOP nominee has paid hundreds of millions of dollars in other taxes, including property and real estate taxes.

 "The only news here is that the more than 20-year-old alleged tax document was illegally obtained, a further demonstration that The New York Times, like establishment media in general, is an extension of the Clinton campaign, the Democratic Party and their global special interests," the statement said.